basho-labs/little_riak_book/en/02-concepts.md

 <aside class="sidebar"><h3>DVV</h3>

-Since Riak 2.0, some internal values have been migrated over to an alternative logical timestamp called Dot Version Vectors.
-How they operate isn't really germain to this short lesson.
-What's important is not so much how they're implemented, but the basic idea of a logical clock that we're talking about in the section.
+Since Riak 2.0, some internal values have been migrated over to an alternative logical timestamp called Dot Version Vectors (DVV).
+How they operate isn't germain to this short lesson, but rather, what is important is basic idea of a logical clock.
 You can read more about DVVs (or any Riak concept) on the [Basho docs website](http://docs.basho.com).
 </aside>

 Vector clocks measure a sequence of events, just like a normal clock.
 But since we can't reasonably keep the clocks on dozens, or hundreds, or thousands of servers in sync (without really exotic hardware, like geosynchronized atomic clocks, or quantum entanglement), we instead keep a running history of updates, and look for logical, rather than temporal, causality.